MicrosoftLearning/MS-4005-Craft-effective-prompts-for-Microsoft-Copilot-for-Microsoft-365/Instructions/Labs/M04-Ask-analyze-content-with-microsoft-copilot-microsoft-365/4-analyze-work-tables-using-copilot-excel.md

-If you're not sure how to write a formula for a new column, Copilot for Microsoft 365 can quickly add new columns with formulas based on your data.
+If you're not sure how to write a formula for a new column, Microsoft 365 Copilot for Microsoft 365 can quickly add new columns with formulas based on your data.

 1. With your data formatted as a table, select the **Copilot** button in the ribbon.